Ikrammkaissi/pok_dex_field_assistant/README.md

 **10. Sliding window was considered and removed**
 An earlier version capped the list at 180 items, evicting pages as the user scrolled.
 It was removed because ~1000 `PokemonSummary` objects total ≈ 100 KB — the memory problem didn't exist at this scale.
 The current append-only list is simpler and equally performant.
 A window would be justified if storing full `PokemonDetail` for all entries (~50 MB).

-**10. Add entity layer**
-Models in `data/models/` are shared as domain types.
-For stricter isolation, domain `entities/` classes would decouple business logic from JSON shape — at the cost of mapping boilerplate.

 ---